-- \ lowland area - \ flat ground slope of less than 0.5% and low ground elevation of 2m to 30m. - \ found in the city of Imus and southern part of General Trias wherein transition area between coastal plain and the central hilly area forms within these cities - \ covers some areas of City of Bacoor, Kawit, Noveleta, Rosario and Tanza
+is considered the lowland areas.
+These areas have a flat ground slope of less than 0.5% and low ground elevation of EL.
+2m to EL.
+30m.
+The city of Imus and the southern part of the City of General Trias are alluvial plains.
+Into these municipalities forms the transition area between the coastal plain and the central hilly area.
+It also covers some areas of City of Bacoor, Kawit, Noveleta, Rosario, and Tanza.